-- Opera VPN is a free VPN service that comes bundled with the famous web browser, but can Opera VPN be trusted?
+- Opera VPN is a free VPN service that comes bundled with the famous web browser, but can it be trusted?

-- Opera VPN is embedded within the Opera web browser, making it incapable of shielding any type of traffic outside of the host application.
+- Embedded within the Opera web browser, it makes it incapable of shielding any type of traffic outside of the host application.

 Opera VPN is a free VPN service that comes bundled with the famous web browser, but can Opera VPN be trusted?
-Is it safe to pick it and use it as your regular consumer-grade, premium VPN?
+Today we’ll see if it is safe to pick it and use it as your regular consumer-grade, premium VPN.

 We all like a bargain, and Opera seems to be one of the best and most convenient choices on the market when it comes to free VPNs.
 On the downside, many users still refuse to give it proper recognition.

 Does the fact that Opera VPN comes for free make it less secure than its premium counterparts?
 Is Opera VPN less responsible for its users’ privacy?

 Can this service provide you with the same degree of circumventing geo-restrictions?
 Let’s find out together if Opera VPN is safe or not, or if it’s just a flashy addition to the popular web browser.

 We have no reason to believe that Opera VPN is not a safe service.
 As we mentioned above, you should keep in mind that this is not exactly a fully-fledged VPN service.

 Opera VPN only protects traffic transmitted through the Opera web browser.
 This, in turn, makes it more similar to a proxy.

 However, as long as you keep in mind that Opera VPN isn’t able to protect your entire device’s traffic from prying eyes, this service should be entirely safe to use.
 In case you wonder if Opera VPN is safe from ISP, note that no VPN service can hide you from your ISP.